-- 4.39 Most of the Central London PCTs have completed their PCT Commissioning Strategy Plan for the 2007-2012 period. - 4.40 The CLIS assessed the available documents which include valuable information on the current provision of primary healthcare services, but show a lack of analysis of likely future needs.
-City and Hackney, Southwark and Kensington and Chelsea PCTs are the only ones to provide forecast additional requirements based on projected population growth. - 4.41 Engagement with the PCTs to consult with them and obtain the relevant data was, in general difficult.
-Joint working between the PCTs and Central London authorities needs to be improved to ensure primary health requirements are fully incorporated into strategic forward planning.

-- 4.42 The run of the HUDU model identifies that significant investment will be required to meet health requirements up to 2028.
+- 4.39 The CLIS assessed the available documents which include valuable information on the current provision of primary healthcare services, but show a lack of analysis of likely future needs.
+City and Hackney, Southwark and Kensington and Chelsea PCTs are the only ones to provide forecast additional requirements based on projected population growth. - 4.40 Engagement with the PCTs to consult with them and obtain the relevant data was, in general difficult.
+Joint working between the PCTs and Central London authorities needs to be improved to ensure primary health requirements are fully incorporated into strategic forward planning. - 4.41 The run of the HUDU model identifies that significant investment will be required to meet health requirements up to 2028.
 Funding for primary health is allocated on a three year basis, making assessment of planned long term future investment difficult.
-It should be noted that the HUDU model does not take the baseline position into account and also does not reflect evolving models of healthcare provision, and so the estimates of required provision and associated costs generated may be exaggerated. - 4.43 The evidence on current provision highlights that many of the Primary Care facilities in Central London are of poor quality and in old buildings that are no longer suitable for modern health care.
-As a result PCTs may need capital resources devoted to the upgrade and refurbishment of existing facilities, in turn potentially diverting resources from the expansion of capacity. - 4.44 This may be particularly relevant to Islington, Kensington and Chelsea and Camden.
+It should be noted that the HUDU model does not take the baseline position into account and also does not reflect evolving models of healthcare provision, and so the estimates of required provision and associated costs generated may be exaggerated.

+- 4.42 The evidence on current provision highlights that many of the Primary Care facilities in Central London are of poor quality and in old buildings that are no longer suitable for modern health care.
+As a result PCTs may need capital resources devoted to the upgrade and refurbishment of existing facilities, in turn potentially diverting resources from the expansion of capacity. - 4.43 This may be particularly relevant to Islington, Kensington and Chelsea and Camden.
 In terms of forecast requirements: - There is a drive not only to improve existing facilities but to change the model of delivery including a drive to decrease GPs operating in small practices / alone and to invest in expanded primary healthcare centres which offer a wider range of services.
 This is significant in steering future estate strategy.
 The projected primary healthcare needs emerging up to 2028 may constitute an opportunity for the PCTs to deliver their vision. - There is a lack of workings quantifying requirements in future years.
 However most PCTs acknowledge the need for considerable investment in making the current estate fit for purpose and in providing for new future need. - There is an identified the need for new GPs up to 2028 and beyond but PCT figures appear in excess of the HUDU estimates, though it should be noted that PCT analysis takes advantage of a better local knowledge, and potentially incorporates evidence of existing shortfalls in provision that the HUDU model itself disregards.